 All 3D artists must consider the environment while they model.
 This element is separate from rendering environments.
 When rendering a 3D image to a 2D image, the environment depends on the fullness of the starting picture.

-For example, if you're using architectural renders for a campus you'll want to make sure the full-context of an environment is successfully rendered.
-As a final point, models are meant to accent backgrounds and environments or vice versa.
+For example, if you're using architectural renders for a campus, you'll want to make sure the full context of an environment is successfully rendered.
+Remember, models are meant to accent backgrounds and environments.
 If you're modeling yourself, try finding a background to fit your image during the concept period of your project.

 Perspective is what controls a viewers attention.
 When you're making a model, it must be at some kind of angle.
 This results in a change of background and a shift in viewer experience.